ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 Next, the bot collects the content of the message, and  parses the message values in different variables for the following purposes:
 - `args`, which is an array of strings, tokens to use for our arguments
-- `command`, which extracts first argument token, to determine the command our bot performs
+- `command`, which is removed from the first element of the args array to determine the command our bot performs
-- `reasonMessage`, which stores in the case of a command such as `=kick @User For being a nuisance."
+- `reasonMessage`, which stores a string in case a command such as `kick` is called, to append the reason for usage of the command, (ie, `=kick @User For being a nuisance.`)
-- `firstArgId`, which extracts the ID string from the first argument after the command input.
+- `firstArgId`, which extracts the ID string from the first argument remaining in `args`.
 The `extractNumbersForId` function returns a string parsed with a regular expression to exclude all characters except for numbers.
-  -In a Discord message, what looks like `@Username` or `#channel-name` to a regular user, looks like`<!@12345678912345678>` under the hood to use this ID number, it must be extracted from the message.
+  -In a Discord message, what looks like `@Username` or `#channel-name` to a regular user, looks like`<!@12345678912345678>` or `<!#12345678912345678>` under the hood to use this ID number, it must be extracted from the message.

 ```typescript
 //client.on("message"... part 3